Even the Losers: Wyoming

-The following table lists Louisiana Tech's performance (in conference play only) in a few key categories and their respective conference rank in those categories.
+The following table lists Wyoming's performance (in conference play only) in a few key categories and their respective conference rank in those categories.
 To help you read the table here is a handy translator.

-Conf: The Conference Louisiana Tech played in.
+Conf: The Conference Wyoming played in.
 With the ever-changing college football landscape, this is helpful.

 Coach: Who was leading these yahoos into battle?

 YPP: Yards per play.
 The number of yards per play the Cowboys averaged in conference play.